 Classroom slides do not prepare anyone for a termination, grievance meeting, or budget cut.
 Applied learning does.
 Use real scenarios, hands-on documentation drills, and continuous coaching that forces managers to practice what they usually avoid.

 Measure what matters.
-Can your managers document performance without hedging?
+Can managers document performance without hedging?
 Can they confront behavior without hiding behind HR?
 Can they make defensible decisions when the stakes are high?
-If not, they need more training, not another certificate.
+If not, they need more capability-building, not another certificate.

 Final Thoughts